Sport in Calgary: Notable sporting events

 Calgary hosts a number of annual sporting events.
-This includes the CSIO Spruce Meadows 'Masters' Tournament, one of the richest show jumping events in the world, is held annually in September at Spruce Meadows.
-The Calgary Stampede is an annual rodeo held at Stampede Park, and includes a number of equestrian sporting events.
+This includes the CSIO Spruce Meadows 'Masters' Tournament, one of the richest show jumping events in the world, which is held annually in September at Spruce Meadows.
+The Calgary Stampede is an annual rodeo held at Stampede Park and includes a number of equestrian sporting events.

 Calgary hosted the following major North American and International sporting events including: